 For significant procedures, it is essential for health professionals to document clearly both a patient's agreement to the intervention and the discussions which led up to that agreement.
-This may be done through the use of a consent form (with further detail in the patient's notes if necessary) or a note made on the clinical system.
+This may be done using a consent form (with further detail in the patient's notes if necessary) or a record made on the clinical system.